Grace Bay Beach and Hobie cat sailboats and stand up paddle boards Grace Bay Beach on Providenciales is an incredible location for water sports.

 Providenciales is an incredible tropical vacation destination, and there’s a tremendous selection of things to do for all ages.
 With some of the nicest beaches and water in the world, it’s no surprise that most activities on Providenciales involve the ocean.
 There are exquisite reefs for diving and snorkeling, extensive marine wetlands that are perfect for kayaking, clear kayaking, paddleboarding, and birdwatching, and incredible coastal environments.

-There’s a wonderful collection of boat tours and excursions to choose from as well, which visit secluded beaches, uninhabited cays, snorkeling reefs and great nature sites.
-Cruises are a great way to get out on the water and experience the beautiful environment of the islands.
+There’s a wonderful collection of boat tours and excursions to choose from as well, which visit secluded beaches, uninhabited cays, snorkeling reefs, and great nature sites.
+A cruise is a great way to get out on the water and experience the beautiful environment of the islands.

 For those who wish to get a little closer to nature, there are several national parks and nature reserves on Providenciales and the nearby islands of North Caicos and Middle Caicos, which offer distinct coasts, lagoons, wetlands, and caves to explore.